mvargeson/serverless-graphql-echo/README.md

 `npm run serve` will run a local simulation of API Gateway based on your `serverless.yml` configuration on port 8000.

 ### Additional Information
-For more detailed useage check out the repository for [Serverless Webpack](https://github.com/elastic-coders/serverless-webpack) for more information, specifically:
+For more detailed usage check out the repository for [Serverless Webpack](https://github.com/elastic-coders/serverless-webpack) for more information, specifically:

 * [Automatic bundling](https://github.com/elastic-coders/serverless-webpack#automatic-bundling)
 * [Simulate API Gateway locally](https://github.com/elastic-coders/serverless-webpack#simulate-api-gateway-locally)